Looking for the best podcasting hosting sites in 2022?

 Not only will it make you flow when creating your podcast, but it will also help you to avoid some common mistakes.

 Pick a place to record

-You don’t want to record your podcast in a noisy place or small spaces with flat surfaces to prevent reverberant-sound.
+You don’t want to record your podcast in a noisy place or in small spaces with flat surfaces to prevent reverberant-sound.
 And you don’t want such in your podcast audio.

 You can record in a tranquil room with plenty of space around you If possible.